kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

 If the issue/PR has the `priority/critical-urgent` label, it should be coordinated with the owning SIG and the Release Team Lead to determine whether it should be allowed to stay or whether the priority should be decreased and the issue/PR moved to the next milestone.

+### Release Candidates

+After the rc.0 and rc.1 cuts, referred to as release candidates, no enhancements are allowed—only bug fixes and regression fixes.

+The branch manager sets up the release-x.y-informing and release-x.y-blocking dashboards after the rc.0 cut.
+The Release Signal team should coordinate with the branch manager to ensure the dashboards are set up within the same week.
+The Release Signal Lead and Shadows can assist with dashboard setup and resolving any job misconfigurations.

 ### Code Thaw